How To Walk and Better Settle Thoughts

 To briefly cover this off: expecting to be calm every time you meditate or apply mindfulness can set up a disappointment cycle.
 This very cycle can, in fact, prevent the mind being calm.
 So the simple rule is: just open to how you are and accept this and if you are fighting it then accept you are fighting it.
 Whatever is there, just accept it.
 Try for yourselves and let me know how you get on.

-Consider the mind like a pool of muddy water, the more you interfere with it the more you'll stir up the mud and the cloudier it will become.
+Consider the mind as a pool of muddy water, the more you interfere with it the more you'll stir up the mud and the cloudier it will become.
 By accepting and allowing the mud to settle in its own time the pool will eventually become clear.
 The mind and thinking are much the same, just accept at first and allow it to settle in its own time, be patient and try not to interfere too much.

 OK point 2 then.
 Well let’s learn this one on the job, let’s have a look at a short “loosened up” informal walking exercise for you to try next time you go for a walk.